-Make an appointment with our office to see Dr. Dovidio to have a custom-made night guard.
-When you come in, Dr. Dovidio will perform an examination to see if your teeth have been harmed and then take an impression of your teeth for the night guard.
-The impression is sent to a lab, where your custom guard is created and sent back to Dr. Dovidio.
+Make an appointment with our office to see Dr. Yaftaly to have a custom-made night guard.
+When you come in, Dr. Yaftaly will perform an examination to see if your teeth have been harmed and then take an impression of your teeth for the night guard.
+The impression is sent to a lab, where your custom guard is created and sent back to Dr. Yaftaly.
 A follow-up appointment will be needed to make certain that you know how to use the guard and that it fits correctly.

 You should wear the night guard every night, as it will significantly reduce the wear on your teeth and the accompanying symptoms of bruxism and TMJ.
 If you find the night guard is bulky, doesn’t offer enough relief, or obstructs your airflow, let us know, and Dr. Yaftaly will meet with you again to create a more suitable night guard.

 Mouth guards are for use if you play sports (even non-contact sports can lead to mouth injuries) or participate in recreational activities where your mouth might need protection.
 The mouth guard can help to reduce or eliminate the chance of taking an injury to your teeth, lips and tongue, and soft tissues of the mouth.
 It can even be worn over braces, although retainers and other orthodontic devices should not be worn while taking part in any activity where you can hurt your mouth.
 If you lead an active lifestyle, Dr. Yaftaly can create a custom mouth guard that will help protect you from accidental trauma.